Suffolk County Railroad Accident Lawyer

 Damages That May Be Recovered Under FELA or Other Laws

 Railroad employees injured due to negligence are generally entitled to compensatory damages under FELA.
 Damages refer to financial compensation in this context, so this would be a monetary award to cover costs such as lost wages and medical expenses and to compensate for pain and suffering.
 Damages can cover the cost of past expenses as well as future projected expenses.
-A Suffolk County railroad accident lawyer could help an individual pursue damages for their injuries.
+A railroad accident lawyer in Suffolk County could help an individual pursue damages for their injuries.

 Contacting a Suffolk County Railroad Accident Attorney